cosmic-perott/mediatranquilzer/README.md

 this will direct you to a website made with streamlit where you can have a 1 to 1 conversation with the AI about the given topic.

+**All code, content, writings, images created by cosmic-perott for PennApps XXVI**